 Associate in Arts, Fine Arts, Emphasis in Theatre

 The Associate in Arts, Fine Arts (AAFA), Emphasis in Theatre provides a foundation in design, technical, and performance practices for students who wish to specialize in performing arts, including acting, directing, design and technology, stage management, playwriting, and dramaturgy.
 This degree helps students develop the communication, collaboration, and creative problem-solving skills that are sought after by most career fields.
-With an associate degree, students will be prepared to enter a career or for transfer to a bachelor degree program.
+With an associate degree, students will be prepared to enter a career or for transfer to a bachelor's degree program.

 Details